PluralKit/PluralKit/docs/content/user-guide.md

 ### Setting a system time zone
 PluralKit defaults to showing dates and times in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 If you'd like, you can set a *system time zone*, and as such every date and time displayed in PluralKit (on behalf of your system) will be in the system time zone.
-To do so, use the `pk;system timezone` command, like so:
+To do so, use the `pk;config timezone` command, like so:

-    pk;system timezone Europe/Copenhagen
+    pk;config timezone Europe/Copenhagen
-    pk;system timezone America/New_York
+    pk;config timezone America/New_York
-    pk;system timezone DE
+    pk;config timezone DE
-    pk;system timezone 🇬🇧
+    pk;config timezone 🇬🇧

 You can specify time zones in various ways.
-In regions with large amounts of time zones (eg. the Americas, Europe, etc), specifying an exact time zone code is the best way.
+In regions with large amounts of time zones (e.g. the Americas, Europe, etc), specifying an exact time zone code is the best way.
 To get your local time zone code, visit [this site](https://xske.github.io/tz).
 You can see the full list [here, on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (see the column *TZ database name*).
-You can also search by country code, either by giving the two-character [*ISO-3166-1 alpha-2* country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) (eg. `GB` or `DE`), or just by a country flag emoji.
+You can also search by country code, either by giving the two-character [*ISO-3166-1 alpha-2* country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) (e.g. `GB` or `DE`), or just by a country flag emoji (e.g. `:flag_gb:` 🇬🇧 or `:flag_de:` 🇩🇪).

-To clear a time zone, type `pk;system timezone` without any parameters.
+To clear a time zone, type `pk;config timezone` without any parameters.

 ### Deleting a system
 If you want to delete your own system, simply use the command: